 “Special Use Aquatic Venue” means aquatic venues that do not meet the intended use and design features of any other aquatic venue or pool listed/identified in this Code.

+"Artificial Swimming Lagoon” (ASL) means a large format aquatic venue.
+The ASL is designed to mimic a natural water body and consists of one or more designated swimming areas with the remainder of the lagoon designated for water sports and non-traditional uses, including: Kayaking, Paddle-boarding, Windsurfing, Boating, and SCUBA diving training,

 “Authority Having Jurisdiction” (AHJ) means an agency, organization, office, or individual responsible for enforcing the requirements of a code or standard, or for approving equipment, materials, installations, or procedures.

-“Automated Controller” means a system of at least one chemical probe, a controller, and auxiliary or integrated component that senses the level of one or more water parameters and provides a signal to other equipment to maintain the parameters within a user-established range.
+“Automated Controller” means a system of at least one chemical probe, a controller, and auxiliary or integrated component that senses the concentration of one or more water parameters and provides a signal to other equipment to maintain the parameters within a user-established range.

 “Available Chlorine” See “Chlorine.”